pnp/blog/content/post/power-platform-extensibility/PowerAutomate.md

 Read more: [Custom  actions for Power Automate for Desktop](https://learn.microsoft.com/en-us/power-automate/desktop-flows/custom-actions)

-**Description**:   Custom  actions exist at the environment level.
+  Custom  actions exist at the environment level.
   Custom  actions developed by your organization and uploaded to the respective  environments can be included in desktop flows and utilized like actions that  belong in the standard library of automation actions.

+### Constraints and limitations

-**Constraints and limitations**:   .dll  files describing Custom actions, their dependency .dll files, and the .cab  files are properly signed with a digital certificate trusted by your organization.
+  .dll  files describing Custom actions, their dependency .dll files, and the .cab  files are properly signed with a digital certificate trusted by your organization.
 The certificate should also be installed on the device under the trusted root certificate authority where the desktop flow with custom action dependencies is modified and/or executed.